fdeblasio/pokeemerald-expansion/README.md

 - Expand bag
 - Try to find Bolts foreground of Walda PC
 - Implement Mega Evolution (Mega Manectric for Wattson rematches)
+    - Primal legendaries in story (holding their orbs)
 - Maybe all Rich Boys/Ladies have shinies (would need to have different Pokemon from each other instead of all having Zigzagoon)
 - Some MAN_2's maybe could be switched to DEVON_EMPLOYEE
 - Improve fishing